aljoxo/Arisen/README.md

 > - Uncheck `EnableTessellation` in `WATER`.
 > - Uncheck `ComplexFireLights` and `ComplexFireLights` OR
 >   - Uncheck `EnableBigRange` in these two settings.
-> - Uncheck `Detailed Shadows`
-> - Uncheck `Complex Grass Collision`
-> - Uncheck `Complex Grass`

 ## Removing the Modlist
 Simply delete the folder, and you have uninstalled it.

 ## Contact

-Please check the [issues](https://github.com/aljoxo/Arisen/issues) tab on github first if you have any issues. **PLEASE DO NOT DM ME ON DISCORD.** If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support.
+Please check the [bug-reports](https://discord.com/channels/1008047161281347606/1008052853002219683) channel in discord first if you have any issues. **PLEASE DO NOT DM ME ON DISCORD.** If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support.

 ## Credits and Thanks

 - _YOU_ for reading this.
 - Ylikollikas for doing the vast majority of the back end work on animations and the Special Attacks system.
+- Curly for allowing me to use his graphical baseline as the core of my list.
 - Bingus for helping me with ENB tweaking, playtesting, nifs, mod page screenshots, the final version of the logo/banner, and the MO2 splash.
-- Curly for allowing me to use his graphical baseline as the core of my list.
 - iAmMe for helping me with the CK, documentation, and general WJ related things.
 As well as fixing some of the FaceGen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you're looking for a VR list).
-- Chanka and fray for their help with moderation, playtesting, and documentation.
+- Chanka and fray for help with playtesting and documentation.
-- Everyone who helped beta test.
 - [Jolly Co-Operators](https://discord.gg/jolly-coop) for getting me more comfortable with modding.
 - JustThatKing and jdsmith2816 for their help with graphics and some miscellaneous.
 - Noggog for Mutagen and the xEdit team for xEdit and their tools.